10-20% of children and 2-5% of adults are afflicted with atopic dermatitis

-Beneficial inflammatory modulation and reduction of itch
+Our solution provides a beneficial inflammatory modulation and reduction of itch

 TIRmed Pharma´s technology that have emerged after several years of research, are immunomodulators that interact on cell surfaces leading to inhibition of uptake of pro-inflammatory agents into specific endosomal compartments that activate the innate immune responses.
 That leads to a beneficial decrease of pro-inflammatory cytokine secretion.

 TIRmed Pharma´s product candidate is a chemically stabilized, single-stranded oligonucleotide, which has non-coding and non-complementary sequence.
 The compound is formulated in a cream aiming for a self-applied and easy to use at-home anti-itch treatment.
 The product through its mode-of-action, which saves vital immune defenses and has anti-itch effects, would have potential for safe and effective treatment of mild to moderate atopic dermatitis.

 Atopic dermatitis (AD) is a common, chronic eczema disease with fluctuating severity.
 The decline in quality of life is comparable to insulin-dependent diabetes in affected families due to intense itching accompanied with sleep disruption and mood disorders.
 The scratches and disrupted skin barrier leads to secondary infections that requires antibiotic treatments.

 The target customer is individuals with mild- to moderate AD.
-AD is a worldwide issue, affecting 15-30% of children and 2-10% of adults globally.
+AD is a worldwide issue, affecting 10-20% of children and 2-5% of adults globally.
 Over the past three decades, the prevalence of atopic dermatitis has tripled in developed nations.
 More notably, the prevalence of AD in northern Europe is estimated to be up to 25% of the population and 31.6 million people (10.1%) in the U.S. have some form of eczema.
 There is a large unmet need to develop new medications for patients that do not respond to the current anti-itch medication or topical steroids.
 The current market landscape is boosted by the new biologicals that will be reserved for the moderate-severe cases.

 TIRmed Pharma´s product is acting via a novel mechanism originating from the discovery of Anna-Lena Spetz research team currently under review for publication.
 TIRmed Pharma´s compound is currently in pre-clinical development and intended for patients not controlled by corticosteroids.